My personal journey into building my setup and tips on how to take your setup to the next level.

 Acer X27 27″ 4k Monitor 144hz w/ Gsync

 Komplete Audio 6 (link is to new one)

 Okay, that was a lot to go through.
 In case you missed it, you can click on all the dots and I’ve tried my best to give everyone links to the products.
 Shall we go through some of them?

-1. My chair, I’ll be honest as comfy and great as this thing is, I do love the way the Herman Miller chairs look and how highly praised they are.
-For now the DxRacer is great and having a comfy chair is a staple in a good gaming setup.
+1. My chair, it’s not the best thing in the world and I will be hoesnt, I do love the way the Herman Miller chairs look and how highly praised they are.
+For now the DxRacer is decent chair.

 2 + 3.
 My 34″ widescreen monitor is a blast to watch widescreen movies on and looks great!
 I have to admit, games like The Witcher 3 look amazing on it.
 Color accuracy is pretty good, as it should be for a 1k+ monitor.
 Controls are simple and the the refresh rate and response rates are great!
 My only complaint is the light bleed is excessive for this monitor when you’re on darker photos.

 The Acer x27 blows me away every-time I consume any HDR content.
 I seriously wish more games were in HDR.
 There is haloing with this monitor due to the led zones for the HDR but you really don’t notice.